Back to blog

 Earlier detection of cancer, diabetes, and cardiovascular disease improves patient outcomes and reduces lifetime cost of care by shifting spend from acute intervention to prevention.

-Finance: risk management at transaction speed
+Retail and finance: personalization and risk at transaction speed

 Supply chain: precision at global scale

 Global supply chains are increasingly complex and fragile.
-Predictive models anticipate disruptions, optimize routing, manage inventory across hundreds of nodes, and coordinate suppliers at a level of precision manual planning cannot reach.
+Predictive models anticipate disruptions, optimize routing, manage inventory across hundreds of nodes, and coordinate suppliers at a level manual planning cannot reach.
 The customers running these systems weathered the 2024 shipping disruptions with fractional impact compared to peers still planning on quarterly cycles.

 The pattern across industries is consistent.
 Predictive models don’t replace human judgment.
-They surface the signal earlier and let the humans act on it sooner.
+They surface the signal earlier and let humans act on it sooner.